Skip to content

 The Scheme provides protection for your family in the event of your death.

-Protection for you and your family – Video Transcript
+Protection for you and your Family Video Transcript (108KB, PDF)

 If you die as a deferred member of the Scheme the type and amount of benefit payable depends on the date you left the Scheme and whether your dependants qualify for a pension.
 The following benefits may be payable: